 If you’re not able to answer the above questions about another rapper then chances are you don’t know them well enough to work with them.
 There’s nothing wrong with taking some time to get to know a rapper a bit more before making a decision to work with them or not.

 Never forget why you started rapping in the first place; because it was fun right?
 The moment you start rapping out of obligation you forfeit your freedom to create and your once beloved craft is belittled to a mundane job.
-Don’t be afraid to decline a collaboration from another rapper.
+Don’t be afraid to decline a collaboration with another rapper.
 There’s nothing wrong with telling someone no. Feel free to work with whomever you want in whatever capacity you see fit and most importantly have fun!

 How Did I Do?